jpauloo-git/sine_model/README.md

 # Sine Wave Regression Using TensorFlow

 This repository contains a Python script designed for Google Colab that demonstrates a complete machine learning pipeline for modeling a noisy sine wave.
 The script leverages TensorFlow, Keras, and NumPy to create, train, and export a neural network model for regression.
+Based on the project described here: https://www.youtube.com/watch?v=crJcDqIUbP4&t=85s

 ## Features